 They say you should always travel with your partner before marrying them… Travel brings out a different side to everyone!
 Including friends!
+Friends can make a trip… or they can make you want to rip your hair out.
 Travel can definitely make or break a friendship.
 Here are my top tips to keep things running smoothly.

 Get Your Expectations Clear

 Are you expected to spend every minute together or can you split up for a day?
 What time does each of you wake up?
 Is the other person supposed to wait for the other to wake up before heading out?
 Hostels or hotels?
 Do any of you have specific times that you MUST eat?
 Are you willing to invite other people along to your dinners/activities?
 It’s honestly the little things that can drive two friends crazy (and apart), and it’s important to get your expectations straight.